Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to score more than 53 points in five of 10 games this season.
+- Tampa Bay has combined with its opponents to score more than 53.5 points in five of 10 games this season.

-- Sunday's over/under is 6.0 points lower than the two team's combined 59 points per game average.
+- Indianapolis has combined with its opponents to score more than 53.5 points in four of 11 games this season.

-- This contest's total is 8.5 points above the 44.5 these two squads combine to surrender per game this season.
+- The two teams combine to average 59 points per game, 5.5 more than the over/under in this contest.

+- The 44.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 53.5 over/under in this contest.

-- The average total in Buccaneers games this season is 50.5, 2.5 points fewer than Sunday's over/under of 53.
+- The Buccaneers and their opponents score an average of 50.5 points per game, 3.0 fewer than Sunday's total.

-- The 53 total in this game is 6.3 points above the 46.7 average total in Colts games this season.
+- The 46.7 PPG average total in Colts games this season is 6.8 points fewer than this game's over/under.

 Buccaneers stats and trends

+- Tampa Bay has played 10 games, with four wins against the spread.

-- So far this season, the Buccaneers have been installed as favorites by a 3-point margin or more nine times and are 4-5 ATS in those matchups.
+- The Buccaneers have been favored by 3 points or more nine times this season and are 4-5 ATS in those matchups.

-- Tampa Bay has eclipsed the over/under in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Tampa Bay's games this year have hit the over five times in 10 opportunities (50%).

-- Tampa Bay is 4-4 against the spread and 6-2 overall this season when the team puts up more than 22.3 points.
+- Tampa Bay is 4-4 against the spread and 6-2 overall in games when it puts up more than 22.3 points.

-- When Tampa Bay picks up more than 358.5 yards, the team is 3-5 against the spread and 6-2 overall.
+- When Tampa Bay totals more than 358.5 yards, the team is 3-5 against the spread and 6-2 overall.

 - The Buccaneers have turned the ball over 13 times this season, 12 fewer than the Colts have forced (25).